-The Corporation grants stock options to its NEOs.
-The timing of the grant, and number of Common Shares made subject to option is recommended by the Executive Chairman and the President, reviewed and approved (or revised, if thought appropriate) by the Compensation Committee in consultation with the Chairman, and implemented by a resolution of the Board.
+The Corporation grants Options to its NEOs.
+The timing of the grant, and number of Common Shares made subject to option is recommended by the Chairman and the President, reviewed and approved (or revised, if thought appropriate) by the Compensation Committee in consultation with the Chairman, and implemented by a resolution of the Board.
 The review of proposed option grants by the Compensation Committee (which is composed of independent directors) and the implementation thereof by the Board (which is comprised of a majority of independent directors) provides the independent directors with significant input into such compensation decisions.
-Consideration in determining option grants is given to, amongst other things, the total number of stock options outstanding, the current and future expected contribution to the advancement of corporate objectives, the position of the individual, tenure, and previous option grants to selected individuals.
+Consideration in determining option grants is given to, amongst other things, the total number of Options outstanding, the current and future expected contribution to the advancement of corporate objectives, the position of the individual, tenure, and previous option grants to selected individuals.
 No specific weightings are assigned to each factor; instead a subjective determination is made based on an assessment of the individual relative to such factors.
-Grants of stock option also comprise a portion of the compensation package offered to attract and retain new directors and executive officers to the Corporation.
-Stock options granted by the Board are priced at the closing price of the Common Shares on the TSX on the last trading day prior to the date of grant.
-Please see "Securities Authorized for Issuance under Equity Compensation Plan -Stock Option Plan" for further information.
+Grants of Options also comprise a portion of the compensation package offered to attract and retain new directors and executive officers to the Corporation.
+Options granted by the Board are priced at the closing price of the Common Shares on the TSX on the last trading day prior to the date of grant.
+Please see "Securities Authorized for Issuance under Equity Compensation Plans - Stock Option Plan" for further information.

-During the fiscal year ended December 31, 2015, 200,000 stock options were granted to NEOs, 325,000 stock options to directors and 290,000 stock options to employees and consultants of the Corporation for an aggregate total of 815,000 stock options.
+During the fiscal year ended December 31, 2016, 100,000 Options were granted to directors and 40,000 Options were granted to employees and consultants of the Corporation for an aggregate total of 140,000 Options.